wacncontent/CustomizeTool/addCommentOutput/articles/documentdb/documentdb-sql-query.md

 For faster query execution times, remember to create an indexing policy that uses a range index type against any numeric properties/paths that are filtered in the BETWEEN clause.

-The main difference between using BETWEEN in DocumentDB and ANSI SQL is that you can express range queries against properties of mixed types – for example, you might have "grade" be a number (5) in some documents and strings in others ("grade4").
+The main difference between using BETWEEN in DocumentDB and ANSI SQL is that you can express range queries against properties of mixed types <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> for example, you might have "grade" be a number (5) in some documents and strings in others ("grade4").
 In these cases, like in JavaScript, a comparison between two different types results in "undefined", and the document will be skipped.

 ### Logical (AND, OR and NOT) operators
 Logical operators operate on Boolean values.
 The logical truth tables for these operators are shown in the following tables.